-Yes, price did hit 125.50, as the pound rallied hard during the London session.
+Yes, the price did hit 125.50, as the pound rallied hard during the London session.
 However, thanks to the spread, my profit target order wasn’t triggered!

-Once I saw price bounce off the minor resistance level, I decided to just move my stop to breakeven to avoid any heartbreak.
+Once I saw the price bounce off the minor resistance level, I decided to just move my stop to breakeven to avoid any heartbreak.
 It turned out to be a good decision, as the yen pairs dropped hard late in the New York session.

 Stopped out at 125.06: 0 pips / 0.00%

-I can’t help but feel a little bitter on this trade.
+I can’t help but feel a little bitter about this trade.
 After all, I got the perfect entry, my analysis was sound, AND my profit target was hit!
 But noooo, I didn’t make any moolah because of the spread.

 At the same time though, I also understand that I’ve gotten SEVERELY lucky in the past and that paying for bigger spreads is one of the costs I’ll have to pay for playing my favorite pairs, the cross-currency pairs.

 I hope those of you who joined me on this trade had a lot better luck than I did!